TheServer201/ssde/README.md

 Copyright (C) 2015-2016, Constantine Shablya.
 See Copyright Notice in LICENSE.md

-SSDE is a small, scalable disassembly engine purposed for analysis of machine code and retrieving information on instructions (their length, opcode, correctness, etc)
+SSDE is a portable, small, scalable disassembly engine purposed for analysis of machine code and retrieving information about instructions (their operands, length etc).

+More detailed documentation can be found in _doc/manual_en.txt_.

 Check _example/_ to see how SSDE can be used.